IBACS GRADUATE FELLOWSHIPS

 - Graduate students intending to apply who are not already IBACS affiliates should also fill out the affiliate membership form available here.

-- Fellows must commit to attending a grant-writing workshop aimed at writing NRSA pre- or post-doctoral fellowship applications, or NSF GRFP/SBE applications.
-The workshop typically starts the second week of May and meets in-person for 3 days, although there are assignments due throughout the 3-months.
-In addition, they will attend the Institute at least one-half day each week (details to be determined) during which time they will work on their applications.
+- Fellows must commit to attending a grant-writing workshop.
+The workshop typically starts the second week of May and meets live for 3 days, although there are assignments due throughout the 3-months.
 A writing mentor will be provided, who has experience of such applications.

 - Non-US citizens who are not eligible for federal funding (and cannot therefore apply for an NIH or NSF fellowship) can apply for an IBACS Graduate Fellowship, but their primary advisor will be expected to develop a grant proposal related to the Fellow’s research (typically, related to the student’s research, and naming that student as a collaborator).

 - Fellowships are appropriate for proposals initiated by a graduate student, or by eligible faculty wishing to nominate a graduate student.
 In each case, a statement will be required by both the student and the primary advisor.

-- Graduate Fellowships (20 hrs per week, over the 3 summer months) do not cover tuition fees (they are exempt) or other expenses.
+- Graduate Fellowships do not cover tuition fees (they are exempt) or other expenses.